 If ever I loved Thee, my Jesus, ’tis now.

 We have been told a sweet story about how this hymn came to be.
 If only it were true.
 “My Jesus I love thee, I know thou art mine” was published with the verses we sing today by William Antliff in 1862, a composite of unattributed source material.
-One source is known, however: "O Jesus, my Savior, I know thou art mine" (Caleb Jarvis Taylor, 1804) contributes a significant portion of the language merged by Antliff with other material to produce this hymn.
+One source is known, however: "O Jesus, my Savior, I know thou art mine" (Caleb Jarvis Taylor, 1804) contributes a significant portion of the language imported by Antliff with other material to produce this hymn.
 It is not the work of a child, under Antliff it appears to be a work for a child.
 It was the fifth imprint, The London Hymn Book that realized its greater possibilities as a hymn for any child of faith, no matter their age.

 In early 1862 this English derivative first appeared with the incipit “My Jesus, I love thee, I know thou art mine", developed over five printings, in every instance without attribution (click dates to see reference images in a popover; links to sources in the footnotes):